Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

         [ SolarTimesController ]
 ```

-The benefit of this design is that the pure business logic is no longer contaminated by non-deterministic effectful code, which means we can take advantage of the useful properties we listed in the previous section.
-If we wanted to parallelize or test `SolarCalculator`, it's much easier to do so now than it was before.
+The benefit of this design is that our pure business logic is no longer contaminated by effectful code, which means we can take advantage of the useful properties listed in the previous section.
+For example, if we wanted to parallelize or test `SolarCalculator`, it's much easier to do so now than it was before.

 ## Interleaved impurities

-This type of "lossless" refactoring shown above is possible only when the impure operation comes either directly before or directly after the pure code that we want to isolate.
+Although very useful, the type of "lossless" refactoring shown earlier only works if the data required by the function can be easily encapsulated within input parameters.
 Unfortunately, this is not always the case.

-Often we have to deal with functions that have pure and impure concerns interleaved with each other, creating a cohesive structure that is hard to break apart.
-This happens when exposing the entire set of required data as function parameters is simply unfeasible.
+Often a function may need to dynamically resolve data from an external API or a database, with no way of knowing about it beforehand.
+This typically results in an implementation where pure and impure concerns are interleaved with each other, creating a tightly coupled cohesive structure.

 To illustrate a scenario like that, let's take a look at a slightly more involved example.
 The following snippet contains a class called `RecommendationsProvider` which is responsible for generating song suggestions for a user of some music streaming service: